Athletics/Activities Administration Program Offered in Paragould

 The master of education in athletics/activities administration degree enables athletic workers to improve their skills in their field and prepares them to take administrative roles in the area of athletics.

-“This program is unique in that it will provide emphasis in middle school, secondary and intercollegiate athletics,” Dr. Michael Westerfield, vice president of Graduate and Professional Studies, said.
+“This program is unique in that it will provide emphasis in middle school, secondary and intercollegiate athletics,” Sherry McCarthy, vice president and academic dean, said.